Purdue-ISL/Dragonfly/DragonflyDocker/README.md

 # Dragonfly Image

-Docker image to build and evaluate Dragonfly, a new 360º video streaming system.This accompanies the paper "Dragonfly: Higher Perceptual Quality For Continuous 360° Video Playback".
+Docker image to build and evaluate Dragonfly, a new 360º video streaming system.

+This accompanies the paper *"Dragonfly: Higher Perceptual Quality For Continuous 360° Video Playback"*.
 Ehab Ghabashneh, Chandan Bothra, Ramesh Govindan, Antonio Ortega, and Sanjay Rao.
 In Proceedings of the ACM Special Interest Group on Data Communication, SIGCOMM ’23, New York, NY, USA.
 If you use this artifact, please cite:

 ```
 @inproceedings{Ghabashneh_Dragonfly_2023,